Collybia tuberosa: Description

 The spore print is white.
-Individual spores are smooth, ellipsoid to tear-shaped in profile, obovoid to ellipsoid or cylindric in face or back view, with dimensions of 4.2–6.2 by 2.8–3.5μm.
+Individual spores are smooth, ellipsoid to tear-shaped in profile, obovoid to ellipsoid or cylindric in face or back view, with dimensions of 4.2–6.2 by 2.8–3.5 μm.
 They are inamyloid and acyanophilous (non-reactive to staining with Melzer's reagent and Methyl blue, respectively).
 The basidia (spore-bearing cells in the hymenium) are club-shaped to cylindric and 15.4–21 by 3.5–5 μm.
 The cheilocystidia (cystidia on the gill edge) are scattered to infrequent, inconspicuous, and 17.5–31.5 μm long.
 Their shape ranges from a contorted cylinder to roughly club-shaped to irregularly diverticulate (with short offshoots approximately at right angles to the main stem).
 There are no pleurocystidia (cystidia on the gill face).
 The gill tissue is made of interwoven hyphae that are non-reactive to Melzer's reagent.
 These hyphae are smooth and thin-walled, measuring 2.8–6.4 μm in diameter.
 The cap tissue is made of hyphae that is interwoven below the center of the cap, radially oriented over the gills, and inamyloid.
 These hyphae are smooth, thin-walled, and 2.8–7 μm in diameter.
 The cap cuticle is a thin layer of smooth thin-walled hyphae that are more or less radially oriented, bent-over, cylindric and somewhat gelatinous, measuring 2–5 μm in diameter; they are occasionally diverticulate.
 The cuticle of the stem is made of a layer of parallel, vertically oriented smooth, thin-walled hyphae that are 2–4.2 μm in diameter, pale yellowish brown in alkali mounting solution.
 The stem has moderately thin-walled and smooth cystidia that are resemble flexuous or contorted cylinders.
 They are hyaline in alkali, and 3.5–7 μm in diameter.
 Clamp connections are present in the hyphae of all tissues.

+A 2023 chemical analysis found that this mushroom contains 49 mg/kg of the mycotoxin muscarine.